OscarRiley23/Hello-world1/README.md

 -----
 1. Clone this repository
 2. Enter directory
-3. Use "code my-first-webpage.html" to view in vs code
+3. Use "hello-world.html" to view in vs code

 ## Technologies Used
 ----